EmmaTheMartian/musi/readme.md

 git clone https://github.com/emmathemartian/musi
 cd musi

-# With clockwork
+# with clockwork
 clockwork install

-# Without clockwork
+# without clockwork
 v -prod src/main.v
 # executable is at src/main, you can symlink it somewhere on path now if you want:
 ln -s $(pwd)/src/main ~/.local/bin/musi